 A division of property does not mean that everything needs to be sold.

 You and your spouse may negotiate for specific things you want to keep.
 The values of those items will be taken into account when the total value of the property you and your spouse each keep is determined and offset.

 You and your spouse need legal advice to finalize your Property Agreement.

-Once you and your spouse have reached a settlement, it is important that this is captured in a written Agreement.
-In order for a Property Agreement to be considered legally binding, you and your spouse must obtain independent legal advice and meet certain technical requirements.
+Once you and your spouse reach a settlement, it is important to capture it in a written Agreement.
+In order for a Property Agreement to be legally binding, you and your spouse must obtain independent legal advice and meet certain technical requirements.